risacher/DoD-OSS-FAQ/README.md

 The [original version of the DoD OSS FAQ](http://dodcio.defense.gov/OpenSourceSoftwareFAQ.aspx) is currently still available on the DoD CIO web site.
-This version is being posted to GitHub as an experiment in collaborative tools.
-Suggestions for changes or additions to the document by military, civilian, contractors, and private citizens may be submitted as pull requests to the ['gh-pages' branch](https://github.com/risacher/DoD-OSS-FAQ/tree/gh-pages).
+This version is being posted to GitHub as an experiment in collaborative tools for public engagement of government policy documents.
+Suggestions for changes or additions to this document by military or civilian personnel, contractors, and private citizens may be submitted as pull requests to the ['gh-pages' branch](https://github.com/risacher/DoD-OSS-FAQ/tree/gh-pages).